 After the Japanese instructor had left for the town, the three men continued their talk.
-At the sergeant's request, our man dwelt on about the communist army, saying, "The guerrilla army is an allied army of Koreans and Chinese.
+At the sergeant's request, our man conducted some communist propaganda, saying, "The guerrilla army is an allied army of Koreans and Chinese.
 I'm a Korean.
 The Korean people, too, are against the Japanese occupation of Manchuria.
 There are patriots in the Manchukuo army and we're ready to join hands with them."
 He further explained our policy on the puppet Manchukuo army and sang some songs in Chinese for them about that army.